Quintus Hortensius

-Quintus Hortensius Hortalus (114–50 BC) was a famous Roman lawyer, a renowned orator and a statesman.
+Quintus Hortensius Hortalus (114–50 BC) was a Roman lawyer, an orator and a statesman.
 Politically he belonged to the Optimates.
 He was consul in 69 BC alongside Quintus Caecilius Metellus Creticus.
 His nickname was Dionysia, after a famous actress.
 After his retirement Hortensius took up fish-breeding as a hobby.
 Cicero spoke of him as a Piscinarius – 'fish fancier'.

 Biography

-At the age of nineteen he made his first speech at the bar and shortly afterwards successfully defended Nicomedes IV of Bithynia, one of Rome's dependents in the East, who had been deprived of his throne by his brother.
+At the age of nineteen he made his first speech at the bar and shortly afterwards successfully defended Nicomedes III or IV of Bithynia, one of Rome's dependants in the East, who had been deprived of his throne by his brother.
 From that time his reputation as an advocate was established.
 Through his marriage to Lutatia, daughter of Quintus Lutatius Catulus and Servilia, he was attached to the aristocratic party, the optimates.
 During and after Lucius Cornelius Sulla's dictatorship the courts of law were under the control of the Senate, the judges themselves being senators.

 To this circumstance perhaps, as well as to his own merits, Hortensius may have been indebted for much of his success.
 Many of his clients were the governors of provinces which they were accused of having plundered.
 Such men were sure to find themselves brought before a friendly, not to say a corrupt, tribunal, and Hortensius, according to Cicero was not ashamed to avail himself of this advantage.
 Having served during two campaigns (in 90 and 89 BC) in the Social War, he served as quaestor in 81, aedile in 75, praetor in 72, and consul in 69.
 In the year before his consulship he came into collision with Cicero in the case of Gaius Verres, and from that time his supremacy at the bar was lost.